 But this is precisely how time is regarded in Silicon Valley’s notoriously manic culture, where our digital gadgets get made.
 Their iconic designers frequently brag about working 12 or more hours a day, obsessing over tiny details like the exact dimensions of the corners on the iPhone.
 They have signs on their walls that command, “Stay up all [expletive] night … think about all the [expletive] possibilities.”
 When our tech gurus look for ways to save time, it’s almost certainly so they can use it to work.

-When we’re knee-deep in project management apps, it’s hard to think of ways to challenge the status quo.
 But is this hyper-productive philosophy—and the digital devices it breeds—actually conducive to genuine inventiveness and imagination?
 It seems likely that it actually stifles innovation.
 When we’re knee-deep in project management apps, we’re left with little headspace to think of ways to challenge the status quo, question the assumptions that permeate our political discourse and create new possibilities for the future.

 Moreover, the consequences of supposedly time-saving technologies are far from straightforward.
 The humble washing machine certainly reduces the drudgery and hard physical labor of laundry.
 But it also raises our standards of cleanliness, and thus our expectations.
 The result is that we now wash our clothes much more frequently than we used to.